hahahahaman/qua/README.txt

 An entity is a unique positive integer, which I'll refer to an entity-id.

 * Component
 A component is a group of data.
-In this case it's a class with data slots.
+In this case it's a class or a struct with data slots.

 * System
 A system handles entities which have certain specified components.
 UPDATE-SYSTEM